ganesh-moota-dev/ganesh-moota-dev/readme.md

 ## About Me

-I am a passionate and dedicated full-stack web developer with a love for creating beautiful and functional web applications.
-I have experience in a wide range of technologies and a strong focus on front-end and back-end development.
+I'm a dedicated full-stack web developer with a strong foundation in both front-end and back-end development, driven by a deep passion for creating functional web applications.

 - **Name:** Ganesh Moota
 - **Location:** Mumbai, India